netgvarun2012/VirtualTherapist/README.md

 # Deployment <a id="deploy"></a>:
   - Lightweight Streamlit app as a front-end was chosen due to its simplicity and rapid development capabilities, allowing for quick prototyping and user-friendly interaction with complex data and models.
   - All the models were deployed on Hugging Face's Model Hub, a platform known for its accessibility, scalability, and collaborative environment for sharing and accessing state-of-the-art models and solutions.
-  - Finally, Hugging Face Spaces was used as the cloud hosting platform ,as it could host such big deep learning models in a very const effective manner.
+  - *HuggingFace Spaces* was used as the cloud hosting platform ,as it could host such big deep learning models in a very cost-effective manner.
   - Github repo was utilized for sharing files between local and huggingface repo.

 # Highlights <a id="highlights"></a>: